-For admission to the AUM program, Air War College and Air Command and Staff College students must have a bachelor's degree from a college or university accredited by the appropriate regional association, must submit acceptable scores on the Graduate Record Examination General Test or the Miller Analogies Test, and must have at least a "B" average or the equivalent in their undergraduate work.
-Applicants with less than a "B" average or the equivalent in their undergraduate work may be admitted on probationary status pending completion of the first 9 semester hours of Auburn University Montgomery course work with an average of "B" or better.
-Final acceptability of an applicant for admission will be determined by Auburn University Montgomery.
+For admission to the Master of International Relations (MIR) program, students must hold a bachelor's degree from an accredited college or university, must submit acceptable scores on either the Graduate Record Examination (GRE) General Test or the Miller Analogies Test (MAT), and must have at least a B average or its equivalent in their undergraduate work.
+Applicants with less than a B average or its equivalent may be admitted on probationary status pending completion of the first nine (9) semester hours of Auburn University Montgomery course work with an average of B or better.
+Final acceptability for admission of an applicant will be determined by Auburn University Montgomery.